After NEET UG 2026 Result: How to Apply for Counselling and Next Steps

 By the end of this blog, you will know

-• The NEET UG 2025 counselling, managed by the Medical Counselling Committee (MCC), starts after the results are out.
-It's conducted online for most rounds, but candidates must report in person during the final round for document verification and admission.
+• The NEET UG 2026 counselling, managed by MCC, starts after the result is declared.
+It is conducted online for most rounds, but candidates must report in person during the final round for document verification and admission.

-• The seat allocation process for All India Quota (AIQ) seats, along with seats in central and deemed universities, is based on your NEET rank and preferences.
-The choice-filling stage is key - be strategic about your selections to maximise your chances of getting into your preferred colleges.
+• The seat allocation process for All India Quota (AIQ) seats is based on your NEET rank and preferences.
+The choice-filling stage is key — be strategic to maximise your chances of getting into your preferred college.

-• After securing a seat, you'll need to present crucial documents, such as your NEET admit card, rank letter, and class 12 certificates.
-Ensure that all your documents are complete and accurate to avoid delays during the verification process.
+• After securing a seat, you will need to present crucial documents such as your NEET admit card, rank letter, and Class 12 certificates.
+Ensure all documents are complete and accurate to avoid delays during verification.

 • The counselling process is divided into multiple rounds, including mop-up rounds for remaining seats.
-If you're not allotted a seat in an earlier round, you can adjust your preferences and try again in subsequent rounds.
+If you are not allotted a seat in an earlier round, adjust your preferences and try again in subsequent rounds.

-• Be sure to check the NEET cut-off for various categories and institutes.
-Choose your colleges and courses wisely based on your rank, and remember to lock your choices before the deadline to avoid automatic locking.
+• Check the NEET cut-off for various categories and institutes (indicative, based on 2025-26 data).
+Choose your colleges and courses wisely based on your rank, and lock your choices before the deadline.

-Let's have a quick overview of the essential details and highlights you need to know about the NEET counselling 2025.
+Here is a quick overview of essential details and highlights for NEET counselling 2026.

 Criteria